 - Place yourself in the heart of the UK with easy access to Europe

 The University of Birmingham offers a range of Fulbright Award opportunities for US faculty and students to come to the University of Birmingham and gain a deeply rewarding experience that will enrich learning, research and career prospects.

-It is one of a handful of UK universities to host a Fulbright Distinguished Scholar, the most prestigious Fulbright award.
-The University of Birmingham-Fulbright Distinguished Scholar Award is a generous six-month secondment that enables a prominent US professor to be based at the University of Birmingham, with access to all the University’s research collections, and provides an opportunity to undertake research and build links in the UK.
-The Distinguished Scholar award is particularly appealing if you are seeking to develop long-term research projects with Birmingham academics.
-Further information on this award can be found at: http://www.fulbright.org.uk/going-to-the-uk/senior-scholar-awards/awards-available/university-of-birmingham-distinguished-chair
+It is one of a handful of UK universities to host a Fulbright Distinguished Chair, the most prestigious Fulbright award.
+The University of Birmingham-Fulbright Distinguished Chair Award is a generous six-month secondment that enables a prominent US professor to be based at the University of Birmingham, with access to all the University’s research collections, and provides an opportunity to undertake research and build links in the UK.
+Further information on this award can be found at: https://www.fulbright.org.uk/going-to-the-uk/senior-scholar-awards/awards-available/university-of-birmingham-distinguished-chair

 As a research-intensive university, Birmingham is committed to research that is pioneering in terms of its originality and distinctiveness, significance and rigour.
 Further information about the research being undertaken currently at the University can be found at: https://www.birmingham.ac.uk/research/index.aspx

 Further information regarding the University of Birmingham-Fulbright opportunities can be found at: https://www.birmingham.ac.uk/campaigns/ir/Make-important-things-happen-with-a-Fulbright-Award.aspx You can also contact Catherine Lemon, International Development Manager for more information, by email at email@example.com